massivebird/neocities-site/content/blog/you-should-use-github.md

 To download an entire project, all you need is a single `git clone <url>` command.
 This even downloads the project's entire Git commit history.
 Don't worry — you won't have to completely redownload the project to fetch new updates.

-Updating a project is extremely simple.
+Fetching project updates is extremely simple.
 I like working on both my laptop and PC, and I can easily sync work between the two.
 After pushing changes from one machine, all I have to do is run `git pull` on the other.
 Git inspects the remote, detects new commits, and then applies them to the local copy of the project.
 With a few inexpensive operations, the same project is now identical on both machines.

 Git interfaces with GitHub to make these data transfers extremely simple.
 Whether you're downloading entire projects, pushing new changes, or pulling the latest updates, the process is easy, fast, and satisfying.